incepter/react-async-states/packages/docs/docs/intro.md

 Managing state using React native APIs or third party libraries ain't an easy task.
 Let's talk about the parts we miss:

+- Share state in all directions of your app.
 - Combining synchronous and asynchronous effects.
 - Automatically reset a state when you no longer use it.
 - Dealing with concurrent asynchronous operations' callbacks.
 - Dynamically share states, subscribe and have full control over them.
 - Select a part of a state and re-render only when you decide that it changed.
-- Share state in all directions of a react app, inside and outside context providers.
 - The need to add additional state values each time to represent loading and error states.
 - Automatically cancel asynchronous operations when the component unmounts, or dependencies change.
 - Cannot automatically declare and share a state from a component and subscribe to it from other parts of the app.